 The initial order for fifty silver trains for the suburban network has almost been completed.
-An interim order for a further nine trains has been placed and tenders have been called for a further fifty.
+An interim order for a further nine trains has been placed and orders have been placed for a further fifty.

-Eventually the Victorian Railways intends to replace all wooden bodied suburban trains for it has not been planned to run them through the underground loop.
-However, with extra demand arising from extended traffic on outer suburban lines, as well as the electrification of other lines over the next 10 years, the wooden bodied trains are unlikely to replaced until the 1980s.
+Eventually, the Victorian Railways intends to replace all wooden bodied suburban trains.
+However, with extra demand arising from extended traffic on outer suburban lines, as well as the electrification of other lines over the next ten years, the wooden bodied trains are unlikely to be replaced until the 1980s.

-During 1978, 150 new covered vans, container wagons, and hopper wagons were constructed in Victorian Railways' workshops and entered service.
+During 1978, 150 new covered wagons, container wagons, and hopper wagons were constructed in Victorian Railways workshops and entered service.
 These wagons are being used to carry bulk freight items such as superphosphate, briquettes, glass making sand, soda ash, and cement.
-A further 225 wagons were on order, and 3,590 obsolete freight wagons were withdrawn and scrapped during 1978.
+A further 225 wagons are on order, and 3,590 obsolete freight wagons were withdrawn and scrapped during 1978.

 In 1978, the order of ten new 3,300 h.p.
 "C" class diesels was completed.
-These diesels are now the most powerful locomotives in the possession of the Victorian Railways.
+These diesels are now the most powerful locomotives used by the Victorian Railways.